a-sh-dev/hyd_ruby_terminal_app/README.md

 3. Tables implementations for displaying log entries *– Terminal Table*
 4. UI add-ons, text colors *– Rainbow*
 5. UI add-ons, another text colors *– Colorize*
+6. UI add-ons, to display (short) dad jokes and improve better readability and visualisation – *TTY box*
-6. UI add-ons, an animated spinner to display 'loading time' allowing user to think *– TTY Spinner*
+7. UI add-ons, an animated spinner to display 'loading time' allowing user to think *– TTY Spinner*
-7. Data persistence feature for saving data and accessing data – *JSON*
+8. Data persistence feature for saving and accessing structured data – *JSON*

 ### Limitations & Future Development Plan

-- Due to time constraints, only the dad-jokes part is implementable.
-Hope to be able to implement more entertainment, such as encouragements (with proper permissions obtained for external sources) and simple word games.
+- Due to time constraints, only the dad-jokes (*How about a Laugh?*) part is implementable.
+Hope to be able to implement more entertainment, such as encouragements (with proper permissions obtained for external sources) and simple word guessing games.
 - Possiblity to add dad-jokes API integration for more external unlimited sources.
+- Randomised jokes can be filtered so it appear only once.
+There are currently 50 jokes in the material.
 - Possibility to add more feelings and emotions in the option list and a function to describe user's own emotions as well as adding short descriptions for the user log entries.

 ### Credits